 Other Reasons We Like SpiderOak ONE

 The inclusion of syncing and sharing with the backup service makes SpiderOak a flexible all-in-one solution.
 Files can be shared from within the SpiderOak app using links.
 It is worth noting though that shared links will not be encrypted using a private key.
-Thankfully, SpiderOak does a
+Thankfully, SpiderOak does a good job.

 - Zero-knowledge provider

 - Strong focus on privacy & security

 Carbonite takes a similar approach to Backblaze in providing a per-device plan with unlimited storage and a simple, easy to use system.
 If you have previously used CrashPlan, you may be familiar with Carbonite as the former industry leader’s recommended CrashPlan alternative.
 You can read the full Carbonite review.